 Home Help for families Information & advice Benefits & tax credits Welfare benefits in Scotland Scottish Child Payment

-There is no limit to the number of children that you can be paid for, so a Scottish Child Payment will still be made for children who are affected by the two child limit in Universal Credit or tax credits.
+There is no limit to the number of children that you can receive the payment for.
+Children who are affected by the two-child limit in Universal Credit or tax credits can still get it.

-To qualify for a Scottish Child Payment a family must be receiving ‘a qualifying benefit’.
+To qualify, a family must be receiving ‘a qualifying benefit’.
 This means you must be getting one of the following:

 You also need to show that you are the person responsible for the child in question.
-You are treated as responsible for them if:
+You are responsible for them if either: